codebloq/himanshu/README.md

 # himanshu
-Bio webpage-template(responsive) built using HTML, CSS &amp; Javascript.
+Bio webpage-template(responsive) built using HTML and CSS.